 Many organizations, including the American Civil Liberties Union (ACLU), hold that the ECPA does not do enough to protect individual privacy.
 They charge that the act is not nearly as stringent as older wiretapping laws.
 Their primary arguments are that the authorities are allowed to monitor these communication lines in a much wider range of circumstances, and that there are too many judicial officials who can approve the wiretap.
 Also, only the content of the communication is afforded protection.
 The government is free to monitor who's communicating with whom, and how often.

 Data encryption technologies are helping to curtail unauthorized wiretapping to some degree, but as encryption capabilities expand, so do wiretapping techniques.
 In the future, wiretapping probably won't be as easy as connecting a phone to the line outside somebody's house, but it will almost certainly continue in some form or another.
 Whenever information is transmitted from point to point, there is the possibility that a spy will intercept it along the way.
 This is nearly unavoidable in a global communications system.

-To learn more about traditional wiretapping, modern wiretapping and the controversy surrounding government wiretapping, check out the links on the next page.
+To learn more about traditional wiretapping, modern wiretapping and the controversy surrounding government wiretapping, check out the links below.